huggingface/datasets/datasets/tweet_qa/README.md

 ## Additional Information

 The annotated answers are validated by the authors as follows:
 For the purposes of human performance evaluation and inter-annotator agreement checking, the authors launch a different set of HITs to ask workers to answer questions in the test and development set.
 The workers are shown with the tweet blocks as well as the questions collected in the previous step.
 At this step, workers are allowed to label the questions as “NA” if they think the questions are not answerable.
 They find that 3.1% of the questions are labeled as unanswerable by the workers (for SQuAD, the ratio is 2.6%).
 Since the answers collected at this step and previous step are written by different workers, the answers can be written in different text forms even they are semantically equal to each other.
 For example, one answer can be “Hillary Clinton” while the other is “@HillaryClinton”.
 As it is not straightforward to automatically calculate the overall agreement, they manually check the agreement on a subset of 200 random samples from the development set and ask an independent human moderator to verify the result.
 It turns out that 90% of the answers pairs are semantically equivalent, 2% of them are partially equivalent (one of them is incomplete) and 8% are totally inconsistent.
 The answers collected at this step are also used to measure the human performance.
 59 individual workers participated in this process.

 ### Dataset Curators

-iong, Wenhan and Wu, Jiawei and Wang, Hong and Kulkarni, Vivek and Yu, Mo and Guo, Xiaoxiao and Chang, Shiyu and Wang, William Yang.
+Xiong, Wenhan and Wu, Jiawei and Wang, Hong and Kulkarni, Vivek and Yu, Mo and Guo, Xiaoxiao and Chang, Shiyu and Wang, William Yang.

 ### Licensing Information